Porto Venere: Coat of arms

-Territory
+Geography

-The village lies at the southern end of a peninsula, which, breaking away from the jagged coastline of the Riviera di Levante, forming the western tip of the Gulf of La Spezia.
+The town lies at the southern end of a peninsula, which, breaking away from the jagged coastline of the Riviera di Levante, forming the western tip of the Gulf of La Spezia.
 At the end of this peninsula are three small islands: Palmaria, Tino and Tinetto; only Palmaria Island, which lies directly opposite the village of Porto Venere beyond a narrow strait, is partially inhabited.

 It is bordered to the north by the municipality of La Spezia, and to the south, west and east by the Mediterranean Sea.
 It is about 3.2 km south of La Spezia and 72 km southeast of Genoa.

 There is a conveyor system with the sewer grates and pumps that push the waste into a subsea pipeline that comes out to about 200 m beyond the toe of St. Peter.
 The strong current and high depth of discharge, about 35 m, contribute to the rapid dispersion of the fluid.

 The beaches of the area are a tourist attraction.